reduxkotlin/redux-kotlin/README.md

 Full documentation at http://reduxkotlin.org.

-## Misson Statement
+## Mission Statement

 Provide a standard redux implementation for Kotlin.
 In doing so will foster a ecosystem of middleware, store enhancers, & dev tools.
 These core values will guide descisions for the project:

 * core redux-kotlin will be a minimal implementation that other libraries can build upon
 * modular development (follow example of https://github.com/reduxjs)
 * support for all platforms supported by Kotlin multiplatform (JVM, iOS, Native, JS, WASM)
 * developed in open and enable discussion for all interested parties via open channels (slack, github, etc. TBD)
 * not owned by a individual or company

 Redux in Kotlin, and in mobile in particular, may differ a bit from javascript.
 Many have found the basic pattern useful on Android & iOS leading to tens of opensource redux libraries in Kotlin, Java, and Swift, yet an ecosystem has yet to emerge.
 A port of javascript redux is a good starting point for creating a standard and will aid in cross-pollination of middleware, store enhancers, & dev tools from the javascript world.

 Redux has proven helpful for state management in mobile.
 A multiplatform Kotlin implementation & ecosystem will increase developer productivity and code reuse across platforms.

 [Droidcon NYC Slides](https://www.slideshare.net/PatrickJackson14/reduxkotlinorg-droidcon-nyc-2019)